Hideaway Guesthouse stands in Swellendam in South Africa.

 Power supply: Mains Electricity

-Communications: Free WiFi and internet is available, and the area has cellphone reception.
+Communications: Free WiFi and internet is available throughout the property, and the area has cellphone reception.

 TV & radio: The suites are all fitted with local satellite TVs.